sistemas-digitais/mean-4-clocks/README.md

 # mean-4-clocks
 Faulty model designed to calculate the mean value over 4 clock periods

-1. Implement a testbench
+1. Implement the testbench;
-1. Find the errors
+1. Find the errors;
-1. Correct the errors
+1. Correct the errors.